maxmind/dev-site/content/geoip/geolite-on-snowflake.md

 GeoLite data offered through the Snowflake Marketplace is subject to the [MaxMind Services Terms of Use for the Snowflake Platform](https://www.maxmind.com/en/snowflake-geolite-terms-of-use).
-Please note that this is different from the GeoLite2 end-user license agreement, which governs the use of GeoLite databases and web services served directly from MaxMind.
+Please note that this is different from the GeoLite2 End User License Agreement, which governs the use of GeoLite databases and web services served directly from MaxMind.